SPlesskin/genepy/README.md

 ## Installation

-Genepy is a [Qt 5](https://www.qt.io/) library which has been developped and tested on Linux Debian Stretch (Debian 9).
+Genepy is a [Qt 5](https://www.qt.io/) library which has been developed and mainly tested on Linux Debian Stretch (Debian 9).
 [CMake](https://cmake.org/) 3.7 or higher and a C++14 compiler are required to build this project.

 ```bash
 cd external